Introduction

 Use Convex Hull

 This parameter allows you to approximate the geometry of a complex body using the convex hull of the shape vertices.
-In some situations, when working with text for instance, this option can highly increase performances while producing realistic simulation.
+In some situations, when working with text, for instance, this option can highly increase performance while producing realistic simulations.

 Export Contacts